 - Currently reside in a Sub-Saharan African country

 Selection Criteria: A panel of judges made up of World Bank staff will review the submissions to determine the winning entries.

-- Clarity and Practicality
+- Clarity in Writing and Presentation

 Number of Awardees: 5